animalville/Animalville/README.md

 Each AnimalVille member has the same number of votes as he has AVS coins

 The decision can be reached by one of two ways:
-- majority of Animal Ville governors voting the period but can be overturn by
+- majority of Animal Ville governors but can be overturned by
 - majority of all tokens reaching a decision.